jklgit/Bookmarklets/README.md

 # Bookmarklets

 Create a new bookmark and paste the given javascript-link.
-Online version always use the updated code from github.
+Online versions always use the updated code from github.
 Offline versions work with [NoScript](https://addons.mozilla.org/en-US/firefox/addon/noscript/), since those work without adding `<script>`-elements to the site.

 ## Copy Bookmarklet